Skip to main content

 - State Revenue business is dedicated to the administration of revenue, grant and subsidy schemes for community benefit.

-The Department will also have a new role and provide leadership and advice to Government on the performance of Government Trading Enterprises.
+The Department also had a new role to provide leadership and advice to the Government on the performance of Government Trading Enterprises.

-All these functions are supported by the Corporate Services business which provides a range of services that support and add value to the Department in the areas of Human Resources Management, Finance, Information and Communications Technology, Strategic Planning, Corporate Communications, Governance, Risk and Policy.
+All these functions were supported by the Corporate Services business, which provides a range of services that support and add value to the Department in the areas of Human Resources Management, Finance, Information and Communications Technology, Strategic Planning, Corporate Communications, Governance, Risk and Policy.